marcredhat/ocplibvirt/README.md

 ```

 # Cloudera Datalake cluster
-The Cloudera Datalake cluster can also be installed on libvirt (for testing) and is fully automated via Ansible.
+The Cloudera Datalake cluster can also be installed on libvirt (for testing) and fully automated via Ansible.